Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Models and data

 \section{Models and data}

 In this section, we briefly introduce our dynamical mass models.
 In this work, to estimate the dark matter density profiles and dynamical masses in the Galactic satellites, we use the same dynamical analysis as~\citet[][]{2020ApJ...904...45H}.
-Thus, the further details about this analysis are found in the paper.
+Thus, the further details about this analysis are found in that article.